-In the upcoming Term 1 school holidays Oxley College, in partnership with Code Camp, are running a three day programme for Years 2 – 7 students in the second week of the school holidays, here on-site at Oxley.
-At Code Camp students will have the opportunity to learn the basics of iOS coding, and to create their own app on their own device!
+In the upcoming Term 2 Winter school holidays Oxley College, in partnership with Code Camp, are running a three day coding programme for Year 2 – 6 students here on-site at Oxley.
+At Code Camp students will have the opportunity to learn the basis of iOS coding, and to create their own app on their own device!
 Students will also learn how to continue turning their creative ideas into downloadable apps.

 Cost: Three day programme for $350